VUB-HYDR/2024_Pietroiusti_etal_ESD/README.md

 1. PERSIANN-CDR from [NOAA](doi:10.7289/V51V5BWQ)
 2. ISIMIP3b bias-adjusted CMIP6 GCM output from [ISIMIP](https://doi.org/10.48364/ISIMIP.842396.1)

-The location of precipitation input files should be specified in `WBM_settings.py`.

 ### Data for extreme event analysis

-All data used in the analysis that can be publicly shared is available in this repository (input data in `lakevic-eea-analysis/data/input-data/` and outputs of the WBM runs that are behind the paper in `lakevic-eea-wbm/output/2022`).
+All data used in the analysis that can be publicly shared is available in this repository.
+Input data in `lakevic-eea-analysis/data/input-data/` and outputs of the WBM runs that are behind the paper in `lakevic-eea-wbm/output/2022`.

 `lakevic-eea-analysis/data/input-data/` contains the following:
 1.	`IOD` timeseries from [NOAA](https://psl.noaa.gov/gcos_wgsp/Timeseries/DMI/)